 \subsection{Summary of the result in \cite{CHK12}}

-In \cite{CHK12}, as a generalization of the case $X=\PP^r$ (\cite{CK11}), the authors compared the compactifications of rational curves when a smooth projective variety $X$ satisfies the following conditions (\cite[Lemma 2.1]{CHK12}). \begin{enumerate}[(I)] \item $\rH^1(\PP^1,f^*T_X)=0$ for any morphism $f:\PP^1\to X$. \item $\mathrm{ev}:\cM_{0,1}(X,1)\to X$ is \emph{smooth} where is the moduli space of $1$-pointed lines on $X$ and $\mathrm{ev}$ is the evaluation map at the marked point. \item The moduli space $F_2(X)$ of planes in $X$ is smooth. \item The defining ideal $I_X$ of $X$ in $\PP^r$ is generated by quadratic polynomials. \end{enumerate} For example, one can easily check that the Grassmannian variety $\Gr(k,n)$ satisfies all of these conditions: (I)-(IV).
-For the variety $X$ satisfying these conditions, the authors in \cite{CHK12} proved that compactifications of rational curves of degree $\leq 3$ are related by explicit blow-ups/downs.
+In \cite{CHK12}, as a generalization of the case $X=\PP^r$ (\cite{CK11}), the authors compared the compactifications of rational curves when a smooth projective variety $X$ satisfies the following conditions (\cite[Lemma 2.1]{CHK12}). \begin{enumerate}[(I)] \item $\rH^1(\PP^1,f^*T_X)=0$ for any morphism $f:\PP^1\to X$. \item $\mathrm{ev}:\cM_{0,1}(X,1)\to X$ is \emph{smooth} where is the moduli space of $1$-pointed lines on $X$ and $\mathrm{ev}$ is the evaluation map at the marked point. \item The moduli space $F_2(X)$ of the planes in $X$ is smooth. \item The defining ideal $I_X$ of $X$ in $\PP^r$ is generated by quadratic polynomials. \end{enumerate} For example, one can easily check that the Grassmannian variety $\Gr(k,n)$ satisfies all of conditions (I)-(IV).
+For the various $X$ satisfying these conditions, it was previously proved that compactifications of rational curves of degree $\leq 3$ are related by explicit blow-ups/downs (\cite{CHK12}).
 We recall the detail of the case $d=3$ for later use.
-By taking the direct image $f_*\cO_C$ for a stable map $f:C\to X$ in $\bM=\bM (X,3)$, we have a birational map
+By taking the direct image $f_*\cO_C$ for a stable map $f:C\to X$ in $\bM=\bM (X,3)$, we obtain a birational map

-The undefined locus of $\Psi$ (i.e., the locus of unstable sheaves) is the union of two subvarieties;\begin{enumerate} \item the locus $\Gamma_0^1$ of stable maps $f:C\lr X$ such that the image $f(C)=L$ is a line, \item the locus $\Gamma_0^2$ of stable maps $f:C\lr X$ such that $f(C)=L_1\cup L_2$ is a pair of lines.\end{enumerate}
+The undefined locus of $\Psi$ (i.e., the locus of unstable sheaves) is the union of two subvarieties; \begin{enumerate} \item the locus $\Gamma_0^1$ of stable maps $f:C\lr X$ such that the image $f(C)=L$ is a line, \item the locus $\Gamma_0^2$ of stable maps $f:C\lr X$ such that $f(C)=L_1\cup L_2$ is a pair of lines.\end{enumerate}

 If $f\in \Gamma_0^1$, then $f_*\cO_C=\cO_L\oplus \cO_L(-1)^2$ and the normal space of $\Gamma^1_0$ in $\bM$ at $f$ is